Prof. Barry Quinn

 đź“„ Download Industry CV (PDF) | View Online

-Ideal for: Corporate roles, board positions, consulting opportunities, FinTech partnerships
+Ideal for: Corporate roles, board positions, consulting opportunities, financial technology partnerships

 Research Portfolio - Comprehensive research track record and future directions